MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/addons-api-reference.md

 ---
-description: The Add-ons Publish API Reference, for REST endpoints to automate publishing updates to add-ons that are submitted to the Microsoft Edge Add-ons website.
+description: The Add-ons API Reference, for REST endpoints to automate publishing updates to add-ons that are submitted to the Microsoft Edge Add-ons website.
-title: Add-ons Publish API Reference
+title: Microsoft Edge Add-ons API Reference
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 08/10/2021
 ms.topic: conceptual
 ms.prod: microsoft-edge
-keywords: edge-chromium, extensions development, browser extensions, add-ons, partner center, developer, publish api, add-ons publish api
+keywords: edge-chromium, extensions development, browser extensions, add-ons, partner center, developer, add-ons api, publish api
 ---
-# Add-ons Publish API Reference
+# Microsoft Edge Add-ons API Reference

-This is the REST endpoint reference for the Publish Add-ons API for Microsoft Edge Add-ons.
+This is the REST endpoint reference for the Microsoft Edge Add-ons API.
 This API automates publishing updates to add-ons that have been submitted to the Microsoft Edge Add-ons website.

-For an overview, navigate to [Using the Microsoft Edge Add-ons Publish API](using-addons-publish-api.md).
+For an overview, navigate to [Using the Microsoft Edge Add-ons API][UsingAddonsAPI].

 <!-- ====================================================================== -->